45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 You will find over 40 food spots, Radio City Music Hall, Saint Patrick’s Cathedral, and a stroll down Fifth Avenue to all the high-end designer stores.
 If you love Art Deco (the 1930s) architecture and art, this is also the place for you.

-If your budget does allow it, I would recommend getting tickets for visiting the Top of the Rock.
-This is easily one of the best observation decks in NYC and is located at Rockefeller Plaza.
-If you do plan on doing a lot of paid attractions, your best bet will probably be an NYC Sightseeing Pass – which will cover below!
+If your budget allows it, I would recommend getting tickets for visiting the Top of the Rock.
+This is easily one of the best observation decks and is located at Rockefeller Plaza.

-This is also where you will catch some of the free live tappings in NYC.
+This is also where you will catch some of the free live tappings.
 More on that is below.

 FREE NYC Bonus: Want a free audio tour around Rockefeller Center?
 Rockefeller Center teamed up with local Gesso to create an immersive free audio walking tour through the Gesso App.
 Learn more here!

-NYC is full of amazing museums, and while not all museums are not free every day, they should still be on your list as one of the top things to do during your visit to New York!
+New York is full of amazing museums, and while not all museums are not free every day, they should still be on your list as one of the top things to do during your visit!

 • The MoMA (Museum of Modern Art): Free for New York Residents on the first Friday of the month from 4 PM – 8 PM.